dghanwat/dghanwat.github.io/_posts/2020-12-06-leadership-hedgehog-fox.md

 So, the ideal leader is part hedgehog and part fox – they can assess all the different angles while still being able to take determined action.

+There’s no exact formula to being a successful leader, but history is full of examples that show us the best ones keep their attention focused on a big end goal while seeking out a number of options to help realize it.
+They stay adaptable in order to navigate around totally unpredictable situations, without letting these potential problems derail their progress